Bridge Feasibility Study

 Access to Vital Services.

-In conjunction with public transit, bridges are important for providing Fort Berthold residents access to essential services such as work, education, and health care.
-This also includes the ability for emergency first responders (ambulance, fire trucks or police) to reach remote and isolated areas quicker.
+Bridges are important for providing Fort Berthold residents access to essential services such as work, emergency responders, education, and health care.

 Connect Fort Berthold.

 Not only would a bridge help reconnect Fort Berthold, but it would stimulate economic growth and connectivity across the region.

 Reduce Travel Time.

 The proposed bridges would greatly reduce travel time across the reservation and eliminate the need to drive off of Fort Berthold boundaries.